superALLEY/150InterviewQuestion/Problem 1/ReadMe.md

             nums1[k] = nums2[j]
             j -= 1
             k -= 1

-Explanation
+## Explanation

-The pointers i and j start at the end of nums1 and nums2, respectively. k starts at the end of the merged array.
-Compare the elements pointed to by i and j, and place the larger one in the position k.
-If nums2 still has elements after nums1 is exhausted, they are copied to the beginning of nums1.
+The pointers `i` and `j` start at the end of `nums1` and `nums2`, respectively. `k` starts at the end of the merged array.
+Compare the elements pointed to by `i` and `j`, and place the larger one in the position `k`.
+If `nums2` still has elements after `nums1` is exhausted, they are copied to the beginning of `nums1`.

-Complexity Analysis
+## Complexity Analysis

-Time Complexity: O(m + n), where m and n are the number of elements in nums1 and nums2, respectively.
+**Time Complexity:** O(m + n), where `m` and `n` are the number of elements in `nums1` and `nums2`, respectively.
 This is because each element is processed exactly once.

-Space Complexity: O(1), as the merge is done in-place without extra space.
+**Space Complexity:** O(1), as the merge is done in-place without extra space.

-Additional Notes
+## Additional Notes

 This problem tests your ability to merge two sorted arrays efficiently and handle in-place modifications.
 A follow-up challenge is to implement an algorithm that runs in O(m + n) time, which is addressed in the above approach.

-Coding Interview Preparation
+## Coding Interview Preparation

 Practicing merging and sorting problems helps in developing efficient algorithmic skills, which are crucial for technical interviews.

-Related Problems
+## Related Problems

-Merge Intervals
+- Merge Intervals
-Sort Colors
+- Sort Colors
-Find the Median from Data Stream
+- Find the Median from Data Stream

-Contribution
+## Contribution

 If you have suggestions or improvements, feel free to create a pull request.
 Contributions are welcome!